Timber and Stone Act

-The Timber and Stone Act of 1878 in the United States sold Western timberland for $2.50 per acre ($618/km2) in 160 acre (0.6 km2) blocks.
+The Timber and Stone Act of 1878 in the United States sold timberland in surveyed public lands of the United States within the states of California, Oregon, and Nevada, and in the Washington Territory.
+The legislation specifically noted that military, Indian, or other reservations of the United States within these territories were exempt.
+The price of sale was $2.50 per acre ($618/km2), and land was sold in 160 acre (0.6 km2) blocks.

-Land that was deemed "unfit for farming" was sold to those who might want to "timber and stone" (logging and mining) upon the land.
+Land that was deemed "unfit for farming" was sold to any citizen of the United States, or any person intending to become a citizen who might want to "timber and stone" (logging and mining) upon the land.
 The act was used by speculators who were able to get great expanses declared "unfit for farming" allowing them to increase their land holdings at minimal expense.